funkjedi/acf-qtranslate/readme.txt

 == Description ==

-This plugin adds a new Field Type category called qTranslate.
-This contains qTranslate compatible fields for Text, Text Area, WYSIWYG, Image and File.
+This plugin provides qTranslate (qTranslate-X, qTranslate Plus and mqTranslate) compatible ACF4 and ACF5PRO field types for Text, Text Area, WYSIWYG, Image and File.
+When adding a field to a field group these new field types will be listed under the qTranslate category in the Field Type dropdown.

 = Field Types =
 * qTranslate Text (type text, api returns text)